What Is Gel Electrophoresis Used For

 This technique capitalizes on size differences among DNA fragments, enabling the detailed examination of unique DNA banding patterns.
 Such precision is pivotal in forensic investigations, where matching DNA from crime scene evidence to suspects is paramount.

-See also What Does a Joule Measure
+See also What Is a Titration Curve

 Additionally, in paternity testing, gel electrophoresis discerns variations in DNA sequences, thereby affirming or negating biological relationships without evaluating deeper genetic connections.